Chapter 6 of 11

 • MongoDB: 120% NRR

 These companies have cracked the code: their customers naturally grow in value over time.
+The common thread is that each of these products becomes more valuable as the customer's business grows, and the pricing model captures that increasing value automatically.

 The Three Expansion Levers